HectareaGalbis/omm/README.md

 The best features of omm are:
 * It has no dependencies.
 You only need a C++17 compiler.
 * omm creates the necessary tables of pointers in compile time.
 So, no runtime overhead creating the tables.
 * omm offers template open multi-methods.
-See [below] for more information.
+See [here](https://github.com/Hectarea1996/omm#template-open-multi-methods) for more information.

 ## Installation
 Put the omm.h file in your project and include it.